 (2) The extent to which an expense referred to in subregulation (1) can be reimbursed is the actual amount, verified by sufficient information.

-33. Annual local government allowance for mayors or presidents — s.
-5.98(5)
+33. Annual local government allowance for mayors or presidents (Act s.
+5.98(5))

 (1) For the purposes of section 5.98(5) —